pravn27/javascript-tech-doc/docs/js-course-tutorials/namaste-js-course/readerDoc/E3-jsHoisting.md

+---
+sidebar_position: 3
+---

-## Hoisting in JavaScript 🔥(variables & functions)
+# E3 - Hoisting in JavaScript 🔥(variables & functions)

-> Answer in Memory creation phase & Code execution phase
+- Answer in Memory creation phase & Code execution phase

 - What happens when run below the piece of JS code ?